 Why All Parents Should Think Twice Before Posting Photos Of Their Kids Online

 “Big tech has a ton of info about us and who’s in our photos,” Leonard says.
-“Facial recognition allows others to recognize our children.
-And for right or wrong, COVID has increased the velocity at which children use technology.”
+“Facial recognition allows others to recognize our children.”

 Why Parents Need to Think Twice Before Posting